cxw620/rust-polyglot/README.md

 Mark Wooding,
 Daniel Silverstone.

-Thanks to Mark Wooding for the (currently WIP) LaTeX/PDF arrangements.
+Thanks to Mark Wooding for the LaTeX/PDF arrangements.

 [comment]: # ( DRAFT ^ )